StanSkrivanek/svelte-tailwind-tmp/README.md

-# Svelte and TailwindCSS Template
+# Svelte 5 & TailwindCSS Template

-This is a template for a Svelte project with TailwindCSS and Typescript.
+This is a template for a Svelte 5 project with TailwindCSS and Typescript.
 It is based on the official Svelte template.

 ## Installed packages